-For a 2D Morse function defined on a cortical manifold $\mathbb{M} \subset \mathbb{R}^3$ , we need to also consider saddle points so the situation is more complicated.
+For a 2D Morse function defined on a cortical manifold $\mathbb{M} \subset \mathbb{R}^3$, we need to also consider saddle points so the situation is more complicated.
 At a saddle point, we can have two possible pairings corresponding to either birth or death.
 A saddle point may join two components.
 This case is analogous to the local maximum in the 1D case.
 In this case, persistent homology pairs the value of the saddle point with the larger of the minimums of the two components.
-This pair is recorded as the persistence diagram of degree 0 (Figure 4).
-If the saddle point does not join two disconnected components, then a hole is born in the sublevel set.
+This pair is recorded in the persistence diagram of degree 0 (Figure 4).
+If the saddle point does not join to disconnected components, then a hole is born in the sublevel sets.
 Persistent homology pairs the value at this saddle point with the value of the local maximum where this hole disappears.
-This pair is recorded as the persistence diagram of degree 1 (Figure 4).
-A more precise definition is given in Section 4.
+A precise definition is given in Section 4.